 21. How to Hire KEYTLaw to Prepare Your Documents

-To hire KEYTLaw to represent you and prepare your documents to buy or sell a business or assets for a price less than $1 million complete our online legal services agreement and questionnaire.
-To pay with your major credit card call Richard at the number below or his legal assistant at 602-906-4953, ext.
-7 and give your credit card information over the phone.
+To hire KEYTLaw to represent you and prepare your documents to buy or sell a business or assets for a price less than $1 million complete and submit our online Business Purchase / Sale Questionnaire.
 If the purchase price exceeds $1 million, call Richard Keyt at 480-664-7478 to get a price for our services.